DigitalPublishingToolkit/NN09/md/10Rules.md

 before the European exploration of Australia in the 17th century, no one in Europe even knew that black swans existed, since local everyday observation suggested that ‘white’ was one of swans’ defining properties.
-So when black swans were finally documented, this was clearly a turning point in terms of swan research, moreover, an event calling the entire concept of swans into question.
+So when black swans were finally documented it was clearly a turning point in terms of swan research, moreover, an event calling the entire concept of swans into question.